 - Longer closing times;

-- The procedure can be quite lengthy with often no guarantee at the end that the loan will be approved the implications of this is that borrowers are often left to start from scratch;
+- The procedure can be quite lengthy with often no guarantee at the end that the loan will be approved meaning borrowers are often left to start from scratch;

-- Banks also have stiff regulations and rely heavily on your credit score;
+- Banks are also generally more heavily regulated and rely heavily on a borrower’s credit score;

 - More fees due to increased compliance requirements; and